sushidev-team/AngularJS---Formly/readme.md

 ### Changelog

-0.0.11.0 Change date calculations to moment js (add requirements)
+- 0.0.11.0 Change date calculations to moment js (add requirements)
+- 0.0.11.1 Change the time to select controls to avoid issues with the input[type="time"] date requirements.
+Also added a style sheet to the package (.less file available)

 License
 ----